-Instructor: Zohdi Also listed as: MAT SCI C287 Computational Design of Multifunctional/Multiphysical Composite Materials: Read Less [-] MEC ENG 203 Nanoscale Processing of Materials 3 Units Terms offered: Fall 2019 This course surveys sub-micrometer pattern-transfer techniques and methods for handling materials with one or more sub-micrometer dimensions.
+Instructor: Zohdi Also listed as: MAT SCI C287 MEC ENG 203 Nanoscale Processing of Materials 3 Units Terms offered: Fall 2019 This course surveys sub-micrometer pattern-transfer techniques and methods for handling materials with one or more sub-micrometer dimensions.
 The optical and mechanical principles underlying a spectrum of candidate lithography techniques are introduced, and extensive examples of industrial applications are discussed.
-Class material also covers techniques for assembling structures from zero-, one- and twodimensional materials including nanoparticles, nanotubes, nanowires, and single- and few-atomic-layer sheets of van der Waals solids such as graphene and molybdenite.
-Nanoscale Processing of Materials: Read More [+] Objectives & Outcomes Course Objectives: The objectives of the course are to: Make students aware of current capabilities and innovations in submicrometer lithography and in the handling of nanoscale materials; Equip students to select an appropriate lithography or processing technique for a given application from among multiple alternatives; Provide students with an understanding of the transformations of material that occur in sub-micrometer lithography techniques, such that they can understand why certain processing routes might be preferable to others for particular applications.
+Class material also covers techniques for assembling structures from zero-, one- and two-dimensional materials including nanoparticles, nanotubes, nanowires, and single- and few-atomic-layer sheets of van der Waals solids such as graphene and molybdenite.
+Objectives & Outcomes Course Objectives: The objectives of the course are to: • Make students aware of current capabilities and innovations in submicrometer lithography and in the handling of nanoscale materials; Equip students to select an appropriate lithography or processing technique for a given application from among multiple alternatives; Provide students with an understanding of the transformations of material that occur in sub-micrometer lithography techniques, such that they can understand why certain processing routes might be preferable to others for particular applications.
 Student Learning Outcomes: • Articulate the key requirements (i.e. resolution, maximum defect density, and multi-layer alignment precision) of micro- and nano-patterning processes to be used in a range of applications, such as semiconductors, hard disk-drives, large-area photovoltaics, and biomedical microdevices.
-Identify which of a set of available micro-/nano-patterning processes (e.g. extreme-UV lithography, directed self-assembly, multiple e-beam lithography, and imprint lithography) are suitable for a given patterning application.
-Accurately explain and distinguish between the physical transformations of material that occur in a number of sub-micrometer patterning processes, including imprint lithography, micro-contact printing, microembossing, and micro-gravure. • Identify a number of currently open research questions relating to nanoscale processing of materials and suggest possible creative solutions to them.
-Use numerical simulation techniques to model the behavior of one or more lithographic techniques, including nanoimprint, photolithography, or electron-beam lithography.
+Identify which of a set of available micro-/nano-patterning processes (e.g. extreme-UV lithography, directed self-assembly, multiple e-beam lithography, and imprint lithography) are suitable for a given patterning application. • Accurately explain and distinguish between the physical transformations of material that occur in a number of sub-micrometer patterning processes, including imprint lithography, micro-contact printing, micro-embossing, and micro-gravure. • Identify a number of currently open research questions relating to nanoscale processing of materials and suggest possible creative solutions to them. • Use numerical simulation techniques to model the behavior of one or more lithographic techniques, including nanoimprint, photolithography, or electron-beam lithography.
 Use insights from modeling to optimize key process parameters and to make trade-offs in the geometrical design of a pattern that is to be fabricated.
 Rules & Requirements Prerequisites: An understanding of solid mechanics and statics, or permission of instructor.
-Experience programming in Matlab is desirable for simulation assignments Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Cubicat/Course Level Machanical Engineering/Creduct MEC ENG 204 Advanced Manufacturing Systems Analysis, AMS 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 This course is designed to prepare students for technical leadership in industry.
+Experience programming in Matlab is desirable for simulation assignments Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level, Machanical Engineering/Craduate MEC ENG 204 Advanced Manufacturing Systems Analysis, AMS 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 This course is designed to prepare students for technical leadership in industry.
 The objective is to provide insight and understanding on the main concepts and practices involved in analyzing, managing systems to deliver high quality, cost effectiveness and sustainable advantages.
 The impact of this class on the Mechanical Engineering program includes delivering core production concepts and advanced skills that blend vision and advanced manufacturing elements.
 This course is highly recommended for students on the Product Design track in Mechanical Engineering's Master of Engineering program.
-Advanced Manufacturing Systems Analysis, AMS: Read More [+] Objectives & Outcomes Course Objectives: The objective of this course is to ensure that our students: a.
+Objectives & Outcomes Course Objectives: The objective of this course is to ensure that our students: a.